1. How can I communicate more effectively underwater with my dive buddies?

 5. What additional safety equipment do I need for diving?

 There are a number of small and affordable devices that can assist with safety when you are out on a dive.
 For example a marine whistle will work even when soaking wet and can help rescuers to locate you if you have become separated from your dive party.
 A “safety Sausage” or inflatable marker buoy is used to draw attention to a divers location on the surface of the water should the surface away from the dive boat.
 Both whistle and safety sausages are legal requirement in many countries for diver to carry with them on the dive.
-You can also use special diver alarms and signalling devices that emit light and loud sound signals.
+You can also use special diver alarms and signalling devices that emit loud sound signals.
 These allow you to signal to others both under and above water.
 It is also a good idea to carry a knife with you when you are underwater.
 This is in case you get snagged on anything such as old fishing nets.
 You can get useful multipurpose diving tools that contain a range of knives, scissors, screwdrivers and other tools all in one compact casing.

 6. What additional equipment do you need for wreck diving?